-In the most attentive wireless security, the TL-WR543G 54M Wireless AP Client Router provides multiple protection measures.
-In AP router mode, it can be set to turn off wireless network name (SSID) broadcast so that only stations that have the SSID can be connected.
+In the most attentive wireless security, the TL-WR641G 108Mbps Wireless Router provides multiple protection measures.
+It can be set to turn off the wireless network name (SSID) broadcast so that only stations that have the SSID can be connected.
 The router provides wireless LAN 64/128/152-bit WEP encryption security, and WPA/WPA2 and WPA-PSK/WPA2-PSK authentication, as well as TKIP/AES encryption security.
-It also supports VPN pass-through for sensitive data secure transmission.
+It also supports VPN Pass-through for sensitive data secure transmission.

-The TL-WR543G 54M Wireless AP Client Router complies with the IEEE 802.11g and IEEE 802.11b standards so that the data transmission rate is up to 54Mbps.
-It adopts 2x to 3x eXtended Range[TM] WLAN transmission technology so that the transmission distance is 2-3 times of traditional IEEE 802.11g and IEEE 802.11b solutions, up to a distance of 855.36m tested in China.
-The transmission range is extended to 4-9 times.
+The TL-WR641G 108Mbps Wireless Router complies with the IEEE 802.11g and IEEE 802.11b standards and adopts 108M Super GTM WLAN transmission technology so that the data transmission rate is up to 108Mbps.
+It adopts 2x to 3x eXtended RangeTM WLAN transmission technology so that transmission distance is 2-3 times that of traditional IEEE 802.11g and IEEE 802.11b solutions, up to a distance of 855.36m tested in China.
+Transmission range is extended to 4-9 times.
 It is compatible with all IEEE 802.11g and IEEE 802.11b products.

-The TL-WR543G 54M Wireless AP Client Router provides flexible access control in AP router mode so that parents or network administrators can establish restricted access policies for children or staff.
+The TL-WR641G 108Mbps Wireless Router provides flexible access control so that parents or network administrators can establish restricted access policies for children or staff.
 It has built-in NAT and DHCP server supporting static IP address distributing.
 It also supports Virtual Server and DMZ host for Port Triggering needs, and remote management and log so that network administrators can manage and monitor the network in real time.
-These device supports Bridge mode which can make two APs communicate with each other wirelessly.
-In addition, it supports Port QoS function which can help you to use the network resource sensible.
+This device supports Bridge mode which can make two APs communicate with each other wirelessly.

-The TL-WR543G 54M Wireless AP Client Router is easy-to-manage.
+The TL-WR641G 108Mbps Wireless Router is easy-to-manage.
 Quick Setup is supported and friendly help messages are provided for every step.
-So you can configure it quickly and share the Internet access, files and fun.
+So you can configure it quickly and share Internet access, files and fun.

-2.2 Features
+1.2 Features

-- Complies with IEEE 802.11g, IEEE 802.11b, IEEE 802.3, IEEE 802.3u standards. - ➤ 1 10/100M Auto-Negotiation RJ45 WAN port, 4 10/100M Auto-Negotiation RJ45 LAN ports, supporting Auto MDI/MDIX. - Supports AP Client Router and AP Router operation mode. - > Supports WIFI Internet Access (WISP). - Supports Wireless Distribution System (WDS). - Adopts 2x to 3x eXtended RangeTM. - > Wireless Data transfer rates up to 54Mbps. - > Supports Port-based QoS. - Output transmit power adjustable. - Supports enabling/disabling the function of eXtended RangeTM manually.
+- Complies with IEEE 802.11g, IEEE 802.11b, IEEE 802.3, IEEE 802.3u standards. - 1 10/100M Auto-Negotiation RJ45 WAN port, 4 10/100M Auto-Negotiation RJ45 LAN ports, supporting Auto MDI/MDIX. - Adopts 2x to 3x eXtended RangeTM and 108M Super GTM wireless LAN transmission